 Gums in Food Seem to Affect Gut Flora

-The GAPS and SCD diets prohibit the use of xanthan gum, guar gum or any gum additives for that matter due to the risk of inflaming the gut and the potential for gut flora disruption.
+The GAPS and SCD diet prohibit the use of xanthan gum, guar gum, or any gum additives for that matter due to the risk of inflaming the gut and the potential for gut flora disruption.

 Always Avoid Gum Supplements and Diet Pills

 For all of the gums individually discussed below, it is wise to be exceptionally cautious using any for weight loss or other uses.
 In small amounts, as long as you are not sensitive, none appear of concern except for cellulose gum.

 But in larger amounts, they can cause bowel obstructions, negative changes to your gut microbiome, and other problems.

 Natural Gums Healthier than Cellulose Gum or Carrageenan

 One positive about gum additives such as xanthan, guar, locust bean (carob), gellan, and tara is their superiority to the similarly used additive carrageenan.